Cosmic-Chatter/Constellation/control_server/README.md

 * On Windows, some secondary functionality requires running Control Server with administrator privileges

 #### Environment recommendations
-* Linux is strongly recommended as the operating system, followed by macOS.
-Everything should work under Windows, but testing is less thorough and the OS has lower uptime.
 * A wired network connection is important to ensure a consistent connection.
 * No aspect of **_Constellation_** requires access to the public internet (except checking for updates), although Control Server should be on a machine with accurate network time.